tymyrddin/blue/source/docs/diy/mailserver/tls/overview.md

 # The Problem with STARTTLS: A Flawed Upgrade

-STARTTLS upgrades a plaintext SMTP connection to an encrypted one—if both servers support it.
+STARTTLS upgrades a plaintext SMTP connection to an encrypted one, if both servers support it.
 But it’s vulnerable to downgrade attacks, where a hacker tricks servers into communicating without encryption.
 Two Solutions: DANE vs. MTA-STS

 * DANE (DNS-Based Authentication) – Uses DNSSEC to bind TLS certificates directly to domain names, eliminating reliance on traditional Certificate Authorities.
 "Your cert is valid because DNS says so."
 * MTA-STS (SMTP Strict Transport Security) – Forces encrypted connections (like HTTPS for email) and rejects servers with invalid certificates.
 "No TLS?
 No delivery."

 TL;DR: "STARTTLS alone is like locking your door but leaving the key under the mat.
-DANE and MTA-STS bolt it shut—pick one."
+DANE and MTA-STS bolt it shut.
+Pick one."

 ## DNS-based Authentication of Named Entities (DANE)